 Note: It is important to note that it is not necessary to build all configurations in this build agent.
-One of the advantages of using lockfiles is that the build can be delegated to other agents, as long as they get the right commit of libb repo
+One of the advantages of using lockfiles is that the build can be delegated to other agents, as long as they get the right commit of libb repo and the lockfile, they can build the desired package with the right dependencies.

 Once everything is building ok, and libb/0.2@user/testing package is created correctly for all profiles, we want to check if this new version can be integrated safely in its consumers.
 When using revisions (not this example), it is important to capture the recipe revision, and lock it too.
-We can capture the recipe revision doing an export, creating a new libb base.lock lockfile:
+We can capture the recipe revision doing an export, creating a new libb_base.lock lockfile: